aslak3/matrix-display/README.md

 To suppress a screen, set its duration to zero.

-The scroller is a somewhat incomplete concept that was intended to display extra tidbits of information over the top of anything else that might be on the screen at any one time.
-It is currently used to show more information about the current weather then the current weather screen shows: it will display the humidity, air pressure, wind speed and wind direction in a scrolling message at the bottom of the screen.
+The scroller is intended to display extra tidbits of information over the top of anything else that might be on the screen at any one time.
+An array of upto four messages can be passed in and are shown in sequence with a configurable delay between them.
+I currently use this fascility to present detailed information on the current weather conditions and for showing current prices for a few stocks, all formatted with the [templating](https://www.home-assistant.io/docs/configuration/templating/) capabilities of Home Assistant.

 Snowflakes are only for Christmas!
 At least if you are in the northern hemisphere.
 A simple algorithm is used to move white pixels around, and this configuration item sets the count of snowflakes.
 Past about 50 snowflakes the screen is hard to read, but the effect is still quite pleasant.
 Snowflakes make use of a special feature in the display code: snowflake pixels will appear at maximum brightness regardless of the brightness setting.